Objective

 - One data point per page to reduce cognitive load

-Experimentation
+Experimentation and testing

-Outcome and impact
+Outcome

-Monthly appointment cancellations due to incorrect data fell from 6 to 3.5 on average, a 40% reduction.
+- Monthly appointment cancellations fell from 6 → 3.5 (40% reduction).

 Continuous Improvement